DRA-chaos/Quantum-Club-Starter-Kit/Group games/Brain puzzles.md

 # Puzzles and Brain Games for Fun Ice Breaker Sessions

-Here's a list of puzzles and brain games that can be used as a fun ice breaker session:
+Here's a list of puzzles and brain games that need you to don your thinking hat can be used as a fun way to bond in a group:

 1. **Riddles**: Check out websites like [Riddles.com](https://www.riddles.com/) or [Riddles.fyi](https://riddles.fyi/) for a collection of riddles suitable for ice breaker activities.